naala89/apiopenstudio/includes/wiki/running-apiopenstudio/workflow-and-documentation/workflow-and-openapi.md

 Workflow and OpenAPI
 ====================

-[OpenAPI](https://swagger.io/specification/) has become the current standard for API definitions and documentation.
+[OpenAPI][openapi] has become the current standard for API definitions and documentation.
 It is very important from the consumers and developers perspective to have up-to-date and accurate documentation on all API resources.

 Ideally, a business and its developers will be following an API-First approach to developing an API ecosystem.
 This is where there is an assumption that the